 'Since 1854' Collection

-Without any exaggerations this release is one of the most expected in the fashion society.
-The year 1854 is the start of Louis Viutton's history, and the designers tried to emphasize the importance of heritage and traditions.
+Without any exaggerations this release is one of the most expected.
+The year 1854 is the start of Louis Vuitton's history, and the designers tried to emphasize the importance of heritage and traditions.
 What to expect from this release?

-First of all, it's a new fall motif and the introduction of a new Monogram pattern!
-Louis Viutton creative director Nicolas Ghesquière has certainly created a print that has all tha chances to become iconic.
+First, it's a new fall motif and the introduction of a new Monogram pattern!
+Louis Vuitton creative director Nicolas Ghesquière has certainly created a print that has all the chances to become iconic.